cogitosys/python-defuse-the-bomb/GUIDE.pdb.md

-# Guide to defusing the bomb
+# Guide to defusing the bomb using PDB

-Each section presents various ways of debugging python.
 If you just want a quick and dirty walkthrough, check the SPOILERS guide.
 It's suggested to use only the debugger to practice, and not look at the code.

-# Defusing the bomb using pdb

 Run the script using pdb: